When does Indonesia celebrate its Independence Day?

-How is the Indonesian Independence Day celebrated?
+How is Indonesian Independence Day celebrated?

 What does the Indonesian flag represent?

 The national flag of Indonesia, also known as Sang Saka Merah-Putih was proudly unveiled on August 17, 1945.
-It is based on the banner of 13th Majapahit Empire in East Java.
-The design of the flag has remained same since its independence.
+It is based on the banner of the 13th Majapahit Empire in East Java.
+The design of the flag has remained the same since its independence.
 The flag consists of two horizontal stripes of equal size; the top strip is red, and the bottom one is white.
 The colors of the flag have special significance for the history and people of Indonesia.
 While red represents courage, white epitomizes purity.

 Who wrote the national anthem of Indonesia?

 The national anthem of Indonesia, Indonesia Raya, was composed by Wage Rudolf Supratman.
 It was introduced for the first time on October 28, 1928, at the Second Indonesian Youth Congress in Batavia, or present-day Jakarta.
 It was adopted as the national anthem in 1945.